 Recently, I have been resisting working on “Back outta the World.
 Oh sure, I can tell myself that work has been busy.
 True.
 I have been paying more attention to the blog.
 Also true.
 This afternoon I spent a good deal of time letting as many people as possible know that I have just appeared on a podcast.

 All the above are true.
-Yet if I truly wanted to find the time and energy to keep revising “Back outta the World” I could have.
+Yet if I truly wanted to find the time and energy to keep revising, reworking and refining “Back outta the World” I could have.

 I have made good progress to date and may have found an editor to take on the manuscript after I have finished this revision.
 As some of you may know, the novel and the current revisions were written almost 25 years apart.
-That dynamic provides a unique vantage point to take stock of who I was and what I felt and thought about life a quarter century ago .
-Sometimes I look foolish to my older self.
+That dynamic provides a unique vantage point to take stock of who I was and what I felt and thought about life a quarter century ago.
+This is a common theme is my blog: that the writing is so often secondary, a byproduct of working on one’s mind, body and soul.
+That said, I sometimes I look foolish to my now older self.
 A good sign, I think.
 In other passages I see myself and mutter, “That’s me, alright.”

 In fact, that stability and routine has enabled me to create a consistent, predictable and productive time to work on Tripio, and now BotW.
-When I was living out what was the source material for those novels however, I fancied myself a mad Beatnik or a wondering Henry Miller type.
+When I was living out what was the source material for those novels, certainly BotW , I fancied myself a mad Beatnik or a wondering Henry Miller type.
 I’m not though.
-I thrive on the dull life Jay is running from in BotW.
-I need that so that I actually can get back into those manuscripts and make something better out of them.
+I thrive on exactly the type routine based life Jay is running from in BotW.
+I need that stability so that I know where and when I can write, exactly where and when I could and can get back into those manuscripts and make something better out of them.

 ‘May I help who’s next?”